 “My husband cheated on me.
 Can I ever trust him again?”

-For those wanting in rebuilding their marriage after an affair, this is a natural question.
+This is a natural question for those wanting to rebuild their marriage after an affair.
 And because his sins are clearly evident, it is often easier to focus on how he needs to reestablish his trustworthiness.
 These are valid and important considerations that require their own full attention.

 It is also true that you need to be mindful of how you respond during this process of recovery.
 Rebuilding trust is not just a task for your husband; you have your part to play as well.